 Local to global implications

 CHANGE’s findings provide insights relevant to similar mountain glaciers globally.
-The results contribute to a better understanding of how glaciers in the European Alps are responding to a changing climate, their effect on river run-off, ecosystems, tourism and hydro-electric power generation.
-“As the biggest impact of receding glaciers is on local populations, we made and exhibited 3D models at the Euroscience Open Forum in Trieste, Italy to illustrate glacier changes.
+The results contribute to a better understanding of how glaciers in the European Alps are responding to a changing climate, and of their effect on river run-off, ecosystems, tourism and hydroelectric power generation.
+“As the biggest impact of receding glaciers is on local populations, we made and exhibited 3D models at the EuroScience Open Forum in Trieste, Italy to illustrate glacier changes.
 Hopefully these will become a permanent exhibition,” adds Glasser.